garrison-chen/OWLS-FDplan/README.md

 # OWLS-FDplan

 ## Introduction
-OWLS-FDplan is a service composition planner: Given a service composition problem expressed in OWL-S 1.1 as input, OWLS-FDplan produces a set of plans solving that problem.
-It consists of two steps: 1) using OWLS2PDDL to convert OWL files into PDDL files; 2) invoking FastDownwardCaller on this PDDL representation to produce the set of plans (OWL-S).
+OWLS-FDplan is a service composition planner: Given a set of problem and/or domain described in OWL as input, as well as a service composition problem expressed in OWL-S 1.1, OWLS-FDplan produces a set of plans solving that problem.

+It consists of two programs:
+1) using OWLS2PDDL to convert OWL files into PDDL files;
+2) invoking FastDownwardCaller on this PDDL representation to produce the set of plans (OWL-S).

 ## How to run